audiobookshelf/audiobookshelf-api-docs/source/includes/_libraries.md

 Parameter | Type | Description
 --------- | ---- | -----------
-`include` | String | A comma separated list of what to include with the library item.
+`include` | String | A comma-separated list of what to include with the library item.
 The only current option is `filterdata`.

 ### Response